allanbunch/node-red-couchbase-api/README.md

 # @inductiv/node-red-couchbase-api

-This API enables you to run SQL++ queries and set request-level parameters.
+This package provides you with a set of Node-RED nodes for interfacing with Couchbase services.

 ## Table of Contents